 How to find yourself with this personal development plan

-If you are struggling with how to find yourself, borrow the exact personal development plan that I use with my online life coaching clients.
+If you are struggling with how to find yourself, borrow the exact personal development plan that I use with my coaching clients.

 There are always points in life — specifically periods of significant change — when you must go back to the drawing board to figure out who you are and what you stand for.

 At the age of 25 I had what I like to call a quarter life crisis.
 I don’t remember what specifically brought it on but I do recall suddenly wrestling with many of life's big questions.

 Up until then I had always been a rather successful young person.
 I come from humble beginnings but broke many barriers to achieve stellar academic and professional success.

 I was great at visualizing what I wanted and putting a process in place to obtain it.
 But there was one big problem: what I desired was devoid of a greater purpose.

 I harbored hidden desires to be a thinker, creator, and entrepreneur.
 But in blind pursuit of random goals centered around a generic image of what a successful woman should be, those desires were suppressed.

 It wasn't until I committed to finding myself, and developed a personal development plan to help me along the way, that I was able to design a fulfilling life.

 In this guide I will share my research-backed framework for how to find yourself as well as a personal development plan that outlines a process for doing so.

 This is the exact process that I use to build life (and business) planning strategies for clients in my coaching program.